 Neocortex (rational brain):

 This is where language, power of choice, imagination, intellect, executive function, and reason come from.
-The great thing about the neocortex is that it’s conscious, and therefore open to discussion and can learn.
-This is what is addressed in meditation, education, talk therapy, 12 step programs, religion, etc.
+The neocortex is conscious, and therefore is open to discussion and likes to learn.
+This is the part of the brain that is addressed in meditation, education, talk therapy, 12 step programs, religion, etc.

 Midbrain (limbic system or mammalian brain):

-This is where warm fuzzy bonding feelings come from, the instincts around food and reproduction.
-When someone is tired, or after a couple of drinks, and they can’t stop eating, or they must cuddle without a thought to consequences?
-Midbrain decision.
-Many people are compulsively stuck in midbrain instincts.
+This is where warm fuzzy bonding feelings come from.
+Instincts around food and reproduction.
+When someone is tired, or after a couple of drinks, or they can’t stop eating, or they must cuddle, the midbrain is comfort seeking without thought to consequences.
+Many people become compulsively stuck in midbrain instincts.
 It records and reproduces human emotions.
-Much of the midbrain is subconscious or unconscious and not open to talking unless a therapeutic method brings it conscious.
+Much of the midbrain is subconscious or unconscious and not open to rational talking unless a therapeutic method brings it conscious.

-This is the part that performs the “fight or flight response”.
-When a person goes through trauma or is under stress, it grabs on and sends signals to the rest of the brain that there’s trouble, even after the trouble is over, or when trying to sleep, or years later.
-Where it really shines is when there actually is trouble, in which case it’s awesome and can make you strong in a way that you never knew you had in you, so you can survive if you are being, say, hunted.
-Otherwise it is often an irrational inappropriate nutjob.
+This is the part of the brain that performs the “fight or flight response”.
+When a person goes through trauma or is under stress, it grabs on and sends signals to the rest of the brain that there’s trouble.
+Even after the trouble is over, or when trying to sleep, or years later, this part of the brain can be stuck.
+Where the brain stem shines is when there actually is trouble, in which case it can make you strong in a way that you never knew you had in you, so you can survive if you are being, say, hunted.
+Otherwise it is often inappropriate.
 It also controls vital functions – heart rate, breathing, balance, body temperature.
 It causes a lot of problems for people.
 It’s way down in the base of the brain and you have no idea consciously what it’s up to.
 I like to call it my unconscious lizard brain that does whatever it wants while I am walking around pretending to be a person.

-In the Craniosacral world we say a person’s “neocortex is not available to them”, which means they are out of it, or they made a bad choice, or they had a meltdown, or they were under the influence… but it’s true.
-Once a person’s neocortex shuts down, they have underlying animal brains with other ideas of a good time to take over – with instincts which register as needs.
-The mammalian brain likes to eat, sleep and have indiscriminate sex.
-The reptilian brain likes to fight or flee and tornado about.
-Addiction happens here, where the habit latches to the instincts.
+In the Craniosacral world we say a person’s “neocortex is not available to them”, which means they are out of it, or they made a bad choice, or they had a meltdown, or they were under the influence.
+Once a person’s neocortex shuts down, they have underlying animal brains with other ideas of a good time to take over.
+Instincts which register as needs.
+The mammalian brain likes to eat, sleep and have sex.
+The reptilian brain likes to fight, flee, freeze, and tornado about.
+Addiction happens here, where the habit latches to instincts.
 We all have a human brain atop animal stuff at the core of our instincts running the show.

 The whole brain puts out brainwaves constantly.
-HPN High Performance Neurofeedback can help to retrain the brainwaves of all three parts of the brain – so that the reptilian brain, midbrain, and neocortex can be organized and in tune.
+HPN High Performance Neurofeedback can help to train the brainwaves of all three parts of the brain to be in harmony.
+It can effectively organize the reptilian brain, midbrain, and neocortex.

-Over time, inappropriate instincts, needs and compulsions tend to become a matter of choice.
-The urge to fight or flee, however it shows up, whether it’s insecurity or rage or panic or benders, tends to land in a place of choice and healthy expression.
+With brain training, inappropriate instincts, needs and compulsions tend to become a matter of choice.
+The urge to fight, flee, freeze or fawn, however it shows up, whether it’s insecurity, rage, panic, dissociation, or benders, tends to land in a place of choice and healthy expression.
 Ability to focus tends to improve because the brain is in tune with itself, and focus can be a matter of choice.
-Those pesky mammalian impulses can be chosen.
+The mammalian impulses can be chosen.
 For many, “choice” is a very foreign place for these drives.
 It can take some getting used to.